 Sider Jost's research and teaching interests include the long eighteenth century, Shakespeare, Austen, and Hume.
 His first book, Prose Immortality, 1711-1819, is forthcoming from the University of Virginia Press, where it won the 2012 Walker Cowen Memorial Prize.
-He has work published or forthcoming in ELH, SEL, Modern Intellectual History, and elsewhere.
+He has work published or forthcoming in ELH, SEL, Modern Intellectual History, Modern Philology, and elsewhere.

 FYSM 100 First-Year Seminar

 The First-Year Seminar (FYS) introduces students to Dickinson as a "community of inquiry" by developing habits of mind essential to liberal learning.
 Through the study of a compelling issue or broad topic chosen by their faculty member, students will: - Critically analyze information and ideas - Examine issues from multiple perspectives - Discuss, debate and defend ideas, including one's own views, with clarity and reason - Develop discernment, facility and ethical responsibility in using information, and - Create clear academic writing The small group seminar format of this course promotes discussion and interaction among students and their professor.
 In addition, the professor serves as students' initial academic advisor.
 This course does not duplicate in content any other course in the curriculum and may not be used to fulfill any other graduation requirement.

 ENGL 101 The Epic: God/Dev/Monster/Men

 An introduction to the epic as a genre and to the mythic stories that have shaped Western culture.
 Texts will likely include Homer's Iliad, Beowulf, Milton's Paradise Lost, and Wordsworth's The Prelude.

 ENGL 392 Shakespearean Genres